 You guys, I FINALLY tried my first BB cream!!
 I know, a little late to the game, right?
 Especially now that there are CC creams out and what, DD creams on the horizon??
 Not sure how I feel about that, but anyway…Senna’s Barely Base Sheer Mineral Makeup has actually been around for a while but when the BB craze struck, it was re-marketed as a BB cream.
 And why not?
-It certainly meets all the criteria (at least to my understanding of what a BB cream is–I know there are those who are devoted to authentic Asian-style BB creams and these U.S ones are supposedly a big, fat joke to them ).
+It certainly meets all the criteria (at least to my understanding of what a BB cream is–I know there are those who are devoted to authentic Asian-style BB creams and these U.S ones are supposedly a big, fat joke to them :P).

 The Barely Base hydrates the skin while providing a light, even, natural-looking coverage.
 It contains antioxidants, mineral complexes, and plant botanicals to revitalize the skin and is oil and fragrance-free (yeeessss!!!).

 I received the shades Light and Glow to review.
 Light is described as a “golden light for light-medium skin” while Glow is a “golden radiance for light to tan skin”.
 Both descriptions are accurate.
 Still, the coverage is light enough that the shades are quite forgiving.
 Both Light and Glow seem perfect for my NC25-ish skin, though each of them on their own is either a fraction too light or too dark for me.
 Mixed together though, it’s sheer perfection (no pun intended!).

 What I also really like about these Barely Bases is the fact that is comes in not one or even two (like most BB creams do) shades but SEVEN!
 Yes, there are seven shades available.
 Finally, amiright?!
 There is also a nice mix of cool, neutral, and warm tones, which is nice because as many of you know, many BB creams seem to run very pink.